ModbusScope/ModbusScope/docs/pages/open_data_file.md

 *ModbusScope* adds some extra functionality when opening a data file.
 The *time-stamp unit* can be selected between milliseconds and seconds.
 When seconds is selected, the time-stamp will be converted to milliseconds during the load process.

-#### Correct STMStudio bad read

-This feature is only used for a very specific use case when loading a data file created with STMStudio.
-The STMStudio tool reads data directly from the RAM memory of a embedded devices.
-The main drawback is that reading a 16 bit variable can sometimes return a corrupt value on a 8 bit micro-controller.
-A single byte (most or least significant) of the 16 bit value will be reset to zero's or set to one's.

-*ModbusScope* is able to detect most of these corrupt values and correct them based on previous and next value in the graph.

-**This feature will probably be deprecated and removed in a future release of *ModbusScope*.**

 ## Presets

 When analyzing several data files of which the settings can't be auto-detected, it is handy to save the settings as a preset. *ModbusScope* allows to create a configuration file with custom presets.
 This configuration file will be loaded when opening a datafile and the correct preset can be selected.
 It is also possible to configure a keyword per preset.
 When a data file name contains the keyword, the preset will be automatically selected.